ClarkGH/node_images_to_slideshow/README.md

 # Images to Slideshow Converter
 ## What is this?
-API made in node.js that converts a list of images to an mp4.
+API made in node.js that converts a list of images to an mp4, and returns a video buffer.

 ## Stack
 This app is connected to "shotlify" via an Amazon s3 container, a lambda, and Redis.